okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 ## User sessions

-The User Sessions API provides operations to manage User sessions in your org.
+The User Sessions API provides operations to manage user sessions in your org.
 These operations are available at the new [Okta API reference portal](https://developer.okta.com/docs/api/) as part of the [User Sessions API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/UserSessions/).

 ### Clear User sessions